jonc/osboids/README.md

 Runtime Commands

-The following commands, which can either be issued on the Console, or via a chat channel in-world, control the behaviour of the flock at runtime
+The following commands, which can be issued on the Console or via in-world chat or scripted chat on the BirdsChatChannel to control the birds at runtime:

-	birds-stop or /118 stop                       ;stop all birds flocking birds-start or /118 start                     ;start all birds flocking birds-enable or /118 enable                   ;enable the flocking simulation if disabled birds-disable or /118 disable                 ;stop all birds and remove them from the scene birds-size <num> or /118 size <num>           ;change the size of the flock birds-prim <name> or /118 prim <name>         ;change the bird prim to one already rezzed in the scene birds-framerate <num> or /118 framerate <num> ;only update the flock positions every <num> frames ;only really useful for photography and debugging bird ;behaviour
+	birds-stop or /118 stop                         ;stop all birds flocking birds-start or /118 start                       ;start all birds flocking birds-enable or /118 enable                     ;enable the flocking simulation if disabled birds-disable or /118 disable                   ;stop all birds and remove them from the scene birds-prim <name> or /118 prim <name>           ;change the bird prim to a prim already rezzed in the scene birds-stats or /118 stats                       ;show some statistics (needs work) birds-framerate <num> or /118 framerate <num>   ;only update the flock positions every <num> frames ;only really useful for photography and debugging bird ;behaviour

+These commands are great for playing with the flock dynamics in real time:

+	birds-size <num> or /118 size <num>             ;change the size of the flock birds-speed <num> or /118 speed <num>           ;change the maximum velocity each bird may achieve birds-force <num> or /118 force <num>           ;change the maximum force each bird may accelerate birds-distance <num> or /118 distance <num>     ;change the maximum distance that other birds are to be considered in the same flock as us birds-separation <num> or /118 separation <num> ;sets how far away from other birds we would like to stay birds-tolerance <num> or /118 tolerance <num>   ;sets how close to the edges of things can we get without being worried

+Of course if distance is less than separation then the birds will never flock.
+The other way around and they will always eventually form one or more flocks.

 Bird prims